What is the 'boots theory'?

-The "Boots Theory" comes from a simple piece of dialogue in Men at Arms.
-Published in 1993, the novel features a City Watch commander named Captain Samuel Vimes.
-The Captain is set to marry one of the richest women in the world, and he often opines about the differences between low-status and high-status spending habits.
+The "boots theory" comes from a simple piece of dialogue in Pratchett’s 1993 novel Men at Arms.
+The book features a City Watch commander named Capt.
+Samuel Vimes.
+The captain is set to marry one of the richest women in the world, and he often opines about the differences between low-status and high-status spending habits.

 The reason that the rich were so rich...was because they managed to spend less money.

 In reference to the captain, the quote continues:

 "Take boots, for example.
 He earned $38 a month plus allowances.
 A really good pair of leather boots cost $50.
 But an affordable pair of boots, which were sort of OK for a season or two and then leaked like hell when the cardboard gave out, cost about $10.